Isolation

 On the other hand whoever would have thought that in these days we are all metaphorically watching on our towers and trying to deal with self-isolation for the safety of others as well as ourselves.

-Click here to read the story in full.]
+The other story is about Antarctic exploration.
+[Click here to read the story in full.]
 I remember seeing a video about Sir Ernest Shackleton’s unsuccessful third polar expedition on the Endurance.
 They set sail from London in August 1914, but before they reached their destination the ship became stuck in polar ice and eventually broke up and sank.
 The explorers and crew managed to salvage a lot of supplies and three boats so that the 28 men could set up camp on the pack ice.
 Eventually they set off rowing towards the South Shetland Islands and reached Elephant Island where they were still completely stranded.

 Photo by henrique setim on Unsplash